afnanmmir/460J_Final/Documents/WriteUp/WriteUp.md

 [inser edited song here]

-This again, sounds somewhat like an actual song, but it seems we run into the same issues
+This again, sounds somewhat like an actual song, but it seems we run into some of the same issues as before.
+There are noticeably more complex rhythms than before, but at the cost of inconsistency in the global 'smoothness' of the song - as many measures seem to have very sporadic rhythm.
+Ultimately, we generated this music by sampling the model a certain amount of times, and perhaps we would have more successful results if we were able to condition the network based on the samples we've drawn thus far (a historical conditioning of sorts).

 ## Conclusion and Reflection